withastro/astro/.changeset/rude-lizards-scream.md

     experimental: {
         i18n: {
             defaultLocale: "en",
-            locales: ["en", "es", "pt_BR"]
+            locales: ["en", "es", "pt-br"]
         }
     }
 })
 ```

-Organize your content folders by locale, including your `defaultLocale` and `src/pages/index.astro` will now automatically default to the `index.astro` file of your default language.
+Organize your content folders by locale depending on your `i18n.routingStrategy`, and Astro will handle generating your routes and showing your preferred URLs to your visitors.
 ```
 ├── src
 │   ├── pages